 Nonprofit newsrooms that are members of the Institute for Nonprofit News pledge to be transparent about the funding of their news operations and maintain editorial independence from all revenue sources to ensure news judgments are made in the interest of the communities they serve as journalists.

 This commitment is reflected in two policies below.
+INN also asks members to post an equity and inclusion policy.
+A sample is found below.

 Donor Transparency policies typically are included with donor solicitations and on donor pages; Editorial Independence policies may appear in more general “About Us” or similar sections.
 INN encourages all members to use these policies in whatever way is most applicable to your publications.